JoeHogan/ha-mediamtx/README.md

 ## Features

 - A WebRTC video component for Home Assistant and MediaMTX
+- Choice of authentication to MediaMTX server:
-- Requests are authenticated via Home Assistant before being proxied to your MediaMTX instance.
+  - Via Home Assistant before being proxied to your MediaMTX instance.
+  - `BASIC` authentication proxied via Home Assistant
+  - None
 - Built for "wife friendly" use.
 Tap to go full screen, tap again to return.
 - Ideal for Kiosks.
 When not full screen, live video will not keep your screen alive, so your Kiosk can sleep properly.
 - Support for 'activities' to call attention to people/objects in video
 - Support for 'events' which can automatically set video to full screen
+- Support for multiple MediaMTX servers

 ![Video Dashboard Example](assets/dashboard.png)